 When it comes to the best travel credit cards, the American Express® Gold Card and the Chase Sapphire Preferred® Card frequently make the cut.
 Both cards feature flexible ways to redeem rewards, plus they come with much lower annual fees than top-tier premium travel cards.
-They also make it easy to boost rewards in everyday categories, like dining and travel, thanks to their generous earning rates.
+They also offer boosted rewards in everyday categories, like dining and travel, so they can fit in well to many people’s wallets.

 But which of these flexible rewards cards is best for you?
 That really depends on which categories you spend the most in, as well as which transfer partners you want access to.
 Read on to learn our take on how these two cards stack up.